Skatedan/Rick-Morty/README.md

-# Rick & Morty Episode viewer
+# Rick & Morty Characters viewer

 This is a small app that lets you see and like characters from the show Rick & Morty.